rudylattae/compare/doc/usage.rst

 Usage examples
 ==============

-To make use of compare, simply import the expect function into your module.
+To make use of compare, simply import the :func:`expect` function into your module.
 You may then use the function to handle any comparisons and assertions you wish to make about values in your code.